MTV Video Music Awards: 1990s

 A conflict between Poison's Bret Michaels and C.C.
-DeVille culminated in a fistfight at the Video Music Awards in 1991.
+DeVille culminated in a fistfight at the 1991 MTV Video Music Awards.
 DeVille was fired and replaced by Pennsylvanian guitarist Richie Kotzen.
 Paul Reubens had his first public appearance, during the opening montage, following an arrest for lewd-conduct earlier that year.
-Taking the stage in costume as Pee-wee Herman, he received a standing ovation, after which he asked the audience, "Heard any good jokes lately?"
-After his appearance, Van Halen made their television debut, performing "Poundcake."
-Metallica was another highlight of the performances with "Enter Sandman."
+Taking the stage in costume as Pee-wee Herman, he received a standing ovation, after which he asked the audience, "Heard any good jokes lately?".
+After his appearance, Van Halen made their television debut, performing "Poundcake".
+Metallica was another highlight of the performances with "Enter Sandman".

-Prince & The New Power Generation performed their sexually charged song "Gett Off" on a Caligula-esque set, with Prince dressed in a yellow mesh outfit which infamously exposed his buttocks.
-His trousers were parodied numerous times throughout the following year, on In Living Color and even at the following year's VMAs by radio shock jock Howard Stern.

-It also marked the final TV appearance of Kiss with Eric Carr, before Carr's death that November.
+Prince and The New Power Generation performed their song "Gett Off" on a Caligula-esque set, with Prince dressed in a yellow mesh outfit which exposed his buttocks.
+His trousers were parodied numerous times throughout the following year, on the sketch comedy TV series In Living Color, and even at the following year's VMAs by radio shock jock Howard Stern.
+It also marked the final TV appearance of Kiss with Eric Carr prior to Carr's death in November 1991.

-1992: In the 1992 show, MTV requested Nirvana perform "Smells Like Teen Spirit", while the band itself had indicated it preferred to play new songs "Rape Me" and "tourette's".
+1992: in the 1992 show, MTV requested Nirvana perform "Smells Like Teen Spirit", while the band itself had indicated it preferred to play new songs "Rape Me" and "tourette's".
 Network executives continued to push for "Teen Spirit" but finally offered the band a choice to play either "Teen Spirit" or "Lithium", which the band appeared to accept.
 At the performance, Nirvana began to play, and Kurt Cobain played the first few chords of the song, "Rape Me", much to the horror of MTV execs, before continuing their regular performance of "Lithium".
 Near the end of the song, frustrated that his amplifier had stopped functioning, bassist Krist Novoselic decided to toss his bass into the air for dramatic effect.
 He misjudged the landing, and the bass ended up bouncing off of his forehead, forcing him to stumble off the stage in a daze.

-Backstage, before the show, Guns N' Roses vocalist Axl Rose challenged Cobain to a fight after he, his wife and Hole frontwoman, Courtney Love, and Nirvana bandmates Krist Novoselic and Dave Grohl, egged him on.
+Backstage and before the show, Guns N' Roses vocalist Axl Rose challenged Cobain to a fight after he, his wife, Hole lead singer Courtney Love, and Nirvana bandmates Krist Novoselic and Dave Grohl egged him on.
 At the end of Nirvana's performance, while Cobain was trashing the band's equipment, Dave Grohl ran to the microphone and shouted "Hi, Axl!
 Where's Axl?" repeatedly.
 Guns N' Roses' video for the ballad "November Rain" won the MTV Video Music Award for best cinematography.
 During the show, the band performed "November Rain" with singer Elton John.
 Because of the dispute Rose had with Cobain, moments before the "November Rain" performance, Cobain spat on the keys of what he thought was Axl's piano.
 Cobain later revealed that he was shocked to see Elton John play on the piano he had spat on.
 During the commercial break, the Alien 3 Pepsi commercial was shown.